ThuyKat/Learn-JAVA--multithreading/README.md

 - When to use daemon thread: when we don't want the task to block the main task in execution.

 - One thing to note is that if we use thread.sleep() in other threads and let the daemon thread happens then it will happen before those other threads.
 Otherwise, if daemon has not completed its task when the main thread completed, it will keep running and not blocking the main thread, even in the case that daemon might throw an exeption.
 Daemon can complete its task either before or after main, but it wont affect main's operation.

+- Daemon threads are also called service provider threads which provide service to the user thread

 # User-defined thread
  Two ways of creating a Thread: extending Thread class or implementing Runnable interface.